SocketMobile/samples-android/hellocapture/README.md

 # Changes

+## HelloCapture 1.8.47
+* Release date : Feb 2025
+* Upgrade target sdk to Android 15
+* Add a 'result' field to the success response to capture any warnings about the response

 ## HelloCapture 1.8.36
 * Release date : Jan 2025
 * Bug fix for DeviceType.isNfcScanner() returning a wrong value